 Disable Root Login

 Another critical security precaution is to disable remote root access.
-That way, the root user cannot be invoked remotely, and security will be significantly improved.
+That way, the root user cannot be invoked remotely, significantly improving security.

 1. In the configuration file, find the following line: